openstack-archive/fuel-docs/pages/install-guide/0000-intro.rst

   additional services, such as Cinder, Neutron, and Ceph.
   You can create the following multi-node environments:

-With Fuel, you can create your own cloud environment that include additional components.
+With Fuel, you can create your own cloud environment that includes additional components.

 For more information, contact `Mirantis <http://www.mirantis.com/contact/>`_.

-.. seealso:: `Reference Architecture`
+.. seealso:: `Reference Architecture<ref-arch>`

 About Fuel Components
 -----------------------